Nervosys/Botnix/docs/build-helpers/images/appimagetools.section.md

 # Extracting an AppImage to install extra files

-This example was adapted from a real package in Nixpkgs to show how `extract` is usually used in combination with `wrapType2`.
+This example was adapted from a real package in Botpkgs to show how `extract` is usually used in combination with `wrapType2`.
 Note how `appimageContents` is used in `extraInstallCommands` to install additional files that were extracted from the AppImage.

 ```nix